 With regard to protections of minority shareholders, German corporate law provides information, monitoring and examination rights as well as the right to request a shareholders' meeting, depending on the legal form of the company in each case, to a greater or lesser extent.
 In addition, under German law the amendment of the purpose of the company is subject to the mutual consent of all shareholders, if not otherwise explicitly provided for in the articles of association.
 Other substantial amendments to the articles of association require qualified majorities.
-For example, capital increases require the consent of a qualified majority of 75 per cent of the shareholders' votes in the shareholders' meeting of a GmbH and in the general meeting of an AG, whereby solely the articles of association of an AG may provide for a lower majority requirement (a simple majority).
+For example, capital increases require the consent of a qualified majority of 75 per cent of the shareholders' votes in the shareholders' meeting of a limited liability company and a qualified majority of at least 75 per cent of the share capital in the general meeting of a stock corporation (AG), whereby solely the articles of association of an AG may provide for a lower majority requirement (a simple majority), except for the issuance of non-voting preference shares whereby only a higher than the qualified majority can be determined.

-Beside these statutory minority shareholders' protection rights, a private equity firm, as minority investor, will ensure further minority rights in a shareholders' agreement with private equity co-investors or other shareholders.
-These are rights such as veto rights, information rights and reporting obligations of the target's management, as well as non-compete and non-solicitation provisions.
+Besides these statutory minority shareholders' protection rights, a private equity firm, as a minority investor, will ensure to agree upon further minority rights in a shareholders' agreement with private equity co-investors or other shareholders.
+These include rights such as veto rights, information rights and reporting obligations of the target's management, as well as non-compete and non-solicitation provisions.
 Regarding the target's shares, the private equity investor will ensure that transfer restrictions, rights of first refusal, drag-along rights, tag-along rights and, as the case may be, call and put options are in place.
-In any event, the private equity investor will ensure that it can exit its (minority) interest, usually by triggering an exit for all shareholders.
+In any event, the private equity investor will ensure that it can exit its interest at its own discretion, usually by triggering an exit for all shareholders, and that it is in full control of the exit process.